 Treatment often includes therapy programs and counseling to help you gain control of the feelings and issues that often make a person want to use substances in the first place.
 West Virginia rehabilitation centers have qualified and experienced counselors that can help you explore and manage these issues.

 There’s a good chance that you’ll also join at least one support group while attending West Virginia drug rehab centers or afterward.
-Since they consist of other people who have struggled with substance abuse or addiction, the groups can support your sobriety and help you find motivation to avoid triggers that could cause a relapse.
+Since they consist of other people who have struggled with substance use disorder or addiction, the groups can support your sobriety and help you find motivation to avoid triggers that could cause a relapse.

 You might also find rehab facilities in West Virginia that offer community projects as well as outpatient programs that keep you busy and involved while continuing to offer you new sobriety resources.
 Additionally, the West Virginia rehab center you attend can help you to build an aftercare plan that fits your needs and situation.
 This often includes self-care strategies, therapy sessions, and support groups.